-In schematic you can start and end a connection directly on a new branch point from the context menu using the Start/End Connection On option.
+In a Schematic design you can start and end a connection directly on a new branch point from the context menu using the Start/End Connection On option.

 You can cross probe branch points between Schematic and PCB, and vice-versa.